cristiand391/zj-status-bar/README.md

 `zw cargo build`

 > [!NOTE]
-> If you want to chain multiple commands make sure to wrap them in quotes (e.g `zw 'sleep 3 && cargo build'`), otherwise `zw` will send the exit code of the first command.
+> If you want to chain multiple commands make sure to wrap them in quotes (e.g `zw 'sleep 3 && cargo build'`), otherwise your shell will interpret it as 2 different commands and you'll only get an alert about the first one.

 ## Development